-The Company was incorporated in the Republic of Trinidad and Tobago and is registered under the Companies Act, 1995 and under the Securities Act (2012) as a Reporting Issuer, Broker-Dealer and an Underwriter.
+The Company was incorporated in the Republic of Trinidad and Tobago and is registered under the Companies Act, 1995 and under the Securities Act (2012) as a, Broker-Dealer and an Underwriter.
 The Company has been granted Authorised Dealer status under the Exchange Control Act and can accept deposits, grant credit facilities and otherwise deal in foreign currency as it is licensed under the Financial Institutions Act (FIA) 2008 to carry out the classes of business listed below:

-- i acceptance/confirming house - iv merchant banking
+i acceptance/confirming house

-- ii finance house - iii leasing
+ii finance house

+iii leasing

+iv merchant banking

-- v mortgage lending - vi financial services.
+v mortgage lending

+vi financial services.